-The patch map is updated as illustrated in Figure 23.
-If the patch is culled, the corresponding atlas's samples are set to unusedPatchId n (n=65535 for 16 bits occupancy map).
+The patch map is updated as illustrated in Figure 29.
+If the patch is culled, the corresponding atlas's samples are labeled as unused and ignored during the rendering process.

-Figure 23.
-Occupancy map update in an ordered manner
+Figure 29.
+Occupancy map update in an ordered manner with patch culling